UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Experiments

-To train our proposed UASTrack, only the parameters in Discriminative Auto-Selector and modality-specific adapters are learnable, as shown in Fig. \ref{fig:2}.
-In addition to visual object tracking loss, we incorporate a cross-entropy loss that constrains DAS and specialization of modality-specific adapters.
-Our method is implemented using PyTorch and trained on a server equipped with a single NVIDIA 3090Ti GPU.
+To train our proposed UASTrack, only the parameters in Discriminative Auto-Switch (DAS), Modality-Specific Adapter (MSA), and Task-Customized Adapter (TCA) are learnable, as depicted in Fig. \ref{fig:2}.
+In addition to the visual data object tracking loss, we incorporate a cross-entropy loss that enhances DAS's classification ability for various tasks. {Our proposed methodology is implemented in PyTorch and executed on a system with an Intel (R) Core (TM) i9-9980XE CPU and an NVIDIA 3090Ti GPU.}

+{Regarding the training setup, the entire framework, including the Discriminative Auto-Selector, Visual Adapter, Modality-Specific Adapter, Task Customization Adapter modules, is trained in an end-to-end manner. }

 We set the batch size to 32, training for 80 epochs.
 The learning rate for the backbone is set to 4e-4, with a decay ratio of 0.8.
 We adopt the AdamW optimizer with a weight decay of 1e-4.
-Additionally, template feature dimensions are uniformly resized to 128×128, while the search search regions are resized to 256×256.
+Additionally, template feature dimensions are uniformly resized to 128×128, while the search regions are resized to 256×256.

-We jointly combine various multi-modal tracking benchmarks, including LasHeR \cite{lasher}, DepthTrack \cite{det}, and VisEvent \cite{visevent}, for the training process.
+We jointly combine various multi-modal object tracking benchmarks, including LasHeR \cite{lasher}, DepthTrack \cite{det}, and VisEvent \cite{visevent}, for the training process.
 UASTrack is evaluated on distributed multi-modal tasks across three RGB-T tracking benchmarks: LasHeR, RGBT234 \cite{RGBT234}, and GTOT \cite{GTOT}; one RGB-E benchmark: VisEvent; and one RGB-D benchmark: DepthTrack.